-While it would be nice for you to simply know down to the penny where all of your money is going with no effort, you absolutely will not be able to without taking time to look at and keep track of your finances.
-Here are five tiny steps to help you think about budgeting to help you make better financial decisions every month.
+Though it would be nice for you to simply know down to the penny where all of your money is going with no effort, you absolutely will not be able to without taking time to look at and keep track of your finances.
+Here are five tiny steps to help you think about budgeting to help you make better financial decisions every month:

 STEP 1: Find out how much money you make.

 Sometimes you have a ballpark figure of how much you make monthly, but it is important for you to ensure you understand what your take-home pay is after taxes, after retirement allocations, child support payment, alimony, etc.

 STEP 2: Break down your monthly financial decisions into three categories.

 Sort your monthly expenses into these three categories: needs, wants and savings.
 When you do it this way, the visual alone will show you where the majority of your money is going.
 To maximize this system, you have to be honest and clear about the definition of a “need” vs. a “want.”
 An example of a need is food; an example of a want is eating out every week.

 Next, figure out how much you’ve allocated to each category.
 For example, if your take home pay is $3,000, your fixed expenses (needs) are $1600 and your variable expenses (wants) are $800, then you’ll be able to determine how much money you have left for savings.
 This knowledge will also help you make adjustments and, hopefully, line your pockets a bit more.

 STEP 3: Identify two low-cost “wants” that can be easily translated into monthly savings.